 The Ensemble Graduate Assistants work closely with the Ensemble staff and Music Director, providing administrative support with rehearsal setups, attendance, and the ensemble library.
 The incumbents will serve as liaisons between Ensemble faculty, staff, student workers, and students.
 Applicants should possess proficiency in Google Apps and strong organizational and communication skills.
 A background in orchestral performance or conducting is preferred but not required.
-The graduate assistant(s) reports to the Manager of Ensemble Operations and Assistant Ensemble Manager.
+The graduate assistant(s) reports to the Manager of Ensemble Operations.

-- Manage Large Ensemble rehearsals and performances, including overseeing and observing rehearsals by taking attendance and enforcing rehearsal schedule and breaks
+- Manage Large Ensemble rehearsals and performances, including overseeing and observing rehearsals by taking attendance & assisting with breaks

 - Assist Large Ensemble staff with the following rehearsal duties: directing student setup crew; setting folders on stands according to the stage plots; creating and editing stage plots as needed

 - Serve as point person during rehearsals for ensembles as needed

 - Assist LE staff with auditions, concerto competitions and other special projects

 - Oversee score reading duties for live-streamed Large Ensemble performances

 Assist with photocopying, phoning, scheduling, and securing rooms for rehearsals, programming of recitals and master classes, and serving as a liaison for the Department Chair when he is on tour.
 Assist with Harris collection sessions on Wednesdays.
 In charge of Conservatory guitar collection in room 535: loaning guitars to students, maintenance and care of the collection.
 Attendance at all department recitals and master classes.
 General availability as needs arise.
 This position is only open to returning Graduate students.
 Note: This position is only open to students who have been in the SFCM guitar department for at least one year.
 (6-8 hours/week)